Is Dolby Atmos good for music?

 Artists who want to use an Atmos-equipped studio as an instrument will be equally empowered.
 Joel Zimmerman, aka Deadmau5 (pronounced “dead mouse”), is one of the first artists to work with Atmos mixes in this way.

 To enjoy Atmos at home, you need an AV receiver that decodes Atmos soundtracks.
 You also need a speaker system that includes ceiling speakers or Atmos-enabled speakers that bounce sound off the ceiling.
 If you want a simpler setup, you can use an Atmos-capable sound bar.

 An Atmos-capable sound bar includes multiple speakers that bounce sounds off of your walls and ceilings.
 You can enjoy the Atmos experience without hooking up an AV receiver and placing separate speakers around your room.

-To stream Atmos Music tracks from TIDAL, you’ll need a TIDAL subscription at the Hi-Fi tier.
-You'll also need a streaming device like Apple TV 4K or the Amazon Fire TV Stick 4K that supports Atmos and the TIDAL app.
+To stream Atmos tracks, you’ll need a subscription to Apple Music, Amazon Music HD, or TIDAL at the Hi-Fi tier.
+You'll also need a streaming device like Apple TV 4K or the Amazon Fire TV Stick 4K that supports Atmos and offers the app for your streaming service.

 Hands-on with Dolby Atmos Music

 A few years ago, I installed a 5.1.4 Dolby Atmos home theater system in my basement.
 To test it out, I bought a Blu-ray movie with an Atmos soundtrack.
 And that’s pretty much all the Atmos I experienced until I bought a new TV last July.